suriyadeepan/suriyadeepan.github.io/_posts/2017-01-07-unfolding-rnn.markdown

 ## Forward Propagation

 Now that we have a good picture of how RNNs function, let's move on to more concrete aspects of it.
-Given a sequence of inputs $$ {x_1, x_2,... x_t} $$, how do you propagate it through an RNN?
+Given a sequence of inputs $$ \{x_1, x_2,... x_t\} $$, how do you propagate it through an RNN?
 How do we handle the input, update the state and produce output at each step?

 ![](/img/rnn/unfold.png)